clux/kubecon2020/source/slides.md

 }
 ```

+notes:
-GetOptions, ListOptions, DeleteOptions, PatchOptions.
-All parameters that the API accepts encapsulated into common structs from this root file.
-Error responses.
-LabelSelectors sitting inside ListOptions, so there's a generic way of filtering
+- GetOptions, ListOptions, DeleteOptions, PatchOptions.
+- All parameters that the API accepts encapsulated into common structs from this root file.
+- Error responses.
+- LabelSelectors sitting inside ListOptions, so there's a generic way of filtering

+---
 #### Types.go

 - 339 lines of code
 - 928 lines of comments

+notes:
-So I am raving this about this, but it's because of the consistency and complete adoption of everything in this file; that kubernetes feels so consistent and why we can actually make generic assumptions in other languages.
+- So I am raving this about this, but it's because of the consistency and complete adoption of everything in this file; that kubernetes feels so consistent and why we can actually make generic assumptions in other languages.

-### client-go consistency
-The same consistency can be seen in client-go
+- lets look at client-go for a contrast

+---
 #### client-go: Deployment
 [deployment.go#L41-L55](https://github.com/kubernetes/client-go/blob/36233866f1c7c0ad3bdac1fc466cb5de3746cfa2/kubernetes/typed/apps/v1/deployment.go#L41-L55)